-This procedure freezes the accounting data in the year to be closed as described in the previous section.
-Additionally it clears out the profit and loss accounts: setting all the account balances to zero by posting their balance to the retained earnings account.
+This procedure freezes the accounting data as described in Section 43.4 on page 199.
+Additionally it clears out all of the profit and loss accounts by setting the balances to zero and posting their balance to the retained earnings account.

 Some businesses prefer to create a retained earnings account for each book year they close.
 LedgerSMB supports that use-case by allowing the user to select which retained earnings account the balance should be posted to.